nixiesearch/nixiesearch/docs/docs/index.md

 * **Text in, text out**: LLM embedding is handled by the search engine, not by you.
 * **Exact-match search**: Nixiesearch is a hybrid retrieval engine searching over terms and embeddings.
 Your brand or SKU search queries will return what you expect, and not what the LLM hallucinates about.

-The project is on early stages of development and not intended for a production use *just yet*.
+The project is in active development and not intended for production use *just yet*.
 Stay tuned and [reach out](https://www.metarank.ai/contact) if you want to try it!

 ## Usage